openbohemians/fhs2/README.md

 5. Close chroot and unmount unionfs.
 6. Symlink entries from the application to the `link` directory.

 These steps would be handled automatically by a wrapper script around a target package tool.
-I am hopful we can use PackageKit to handle this is a universal fashion.
+(Can we can use PackageKit to handle this is a universal fashion?)

 ## Closing Statements

-This new hierarchy sits fits well with the current FHS, the addition of `sys`, `dev` and `proc` etc., would not stand out in the least, and thus not require anything like the GoboHide kernel patch.
+This new hierarchy fits well with the current FHS, the addition of `sys`, `dev` and `proc` etc., would not stand out in the least, and thus not require anything like the GoboHide kernel patch.
 This design might not bring with it the beauty of Gobolinux' design, but it does have most, if not all of, the technical merits.